lenacoll/Lena-Collienne/teaching.md

 ## 2022

-In the Semester 1 I taught [STAT211](https://www.canterbury.ac.nz/courseinfo/GetCourseDetails.aspx?course=STAT211&occurrence=22S1(C)&year=2022) at the School of Mathematics and Statistics, University of Canterbury.
+In the Semester 1 I was lecturer for [STAT211](https://www.canterbury.ac.nz/courseinfo/GetCourseDetails.aspx?course=STAT211&occurrence=22S1(C)&year=2022) at the School of Mathematics and Statistics, University of Canterbury.

 ## 2019